acmepjz/meandmyshadow/_posts/2018-09-12-me-and-my-shadow-0-5-rc-released.markdown

 * Some bug fixes and improvements to level pack creation and rename logic.
 * Updated Simplified Chinese, German, and Scottish Gaelic translations.
 * Added Hungarian translation by SanskritFritz.

+EDIT: I found that some characters in Hungarian translation are missing.
+This is not so easy to fix in 0.5.
+Maybe you have to wait for 0.5.1.